Best in-ear headphones 2025: top earbuds tried and tested by our experts

 Read our full Sony WF-C510 review

 To wire or not to wire – it's the eternal question.
 Wireless headphones of all forms have exploded in popularity over the past ten years, but that owes as much to their convenience and extensive feature sets as it does to improvements in audio performance.
-To be blunt, wired models still beat comparative wireless rivals hands down – wires are simply far a more effective means of transmitting data than via lossy Bluetooth, and even a relatively cheap pair of wired headphones (the SoundMagic E11C, say) can keep up with a much more expensive Bluetooth rival such as the Sony WF-1000XM5.
+To be blunt, wired models still beat comparative wireless rivals hands down for sound – wires are simply far a more effective means of transmitting data than via lossy Bluetooth, and even a relatively cheap pair of wired in-ears (the SoundMagic E11C, say) can keep up with a much more expensive Bluetooth rival such as the Sony WF-1000XM5.

 Best mid-price wired in-ear headphones